Cyril-MP/Simply-Recipes/README.md

 ### Who the project is for?

-The project is for anyone who wanna get more skilled in HTML, CSS ,BOOTSTRAP & JAVASCRIPT
+The project is for anyone who wanna get more skilled in HTML, CSS & BOOTSTRAP